LeidenAdvancedPKPD/parid/README.md

 ## Documentation

+More information can be found on the [pkgdown](https://leidenadvancedpkpd.github.io/parid/) site.
 A worked out [example](https://github.com/LeidenAdvancedPKPD/parid/blob/main/tests/example.r) is available in the package.
+This is the same example as on the pkgdown site.
 A showcase can be found [here](https://lapp.nl/lapp-software/parid.html).
+This demonstrates a different example.

 ## License